floric/dranim/README.md

 #### Production

+1.  run `./scripts/build` to build projects
-- run `./scripts/build` to build one Docker image composed of images for frontend, backend and MonogDB
+2.  run `./scripts/assemble` to build one Docker image composed of images for frontend, backend and MonogDB

 ### Start